Hannah-likes-coding/test_website_LiBakery/README.md

 # Li Bakery Website Testing

 This repository contains automated end-to-end UI tests for the [Li Bakery website](https://yummylibakery.netlify.app) using Playwright.
-The tests cover critical user interactions such as homepage and Subscribe button validation
+The tests cover critical user interactions such as homepage and Subscribe button validation.
 ---

 Integrated with Jenkins, Allure Reporting, and CI/CD pipelines.